chroma-core/chroma/rust/wal3/README.md

 # wal3

 wal3 is the write-ahead (lightweight) logging library.
-It implements a linearlizable log that is built entirely on top of object storage.
+It implements a linearizable log that is built entirely on top of object storage.
 It relies upon the atomicity of object storage to provide the If-Match header.
 This allows us to create a log entirely on top of object storage without any other sources of locking or coordination.